-As a car insurance broker, we shop at up to nine insurance companies to ensure you receive the best rates we can find for your situation.
+As a car insurance broker, we shop at up to eight insurance companies to ensure you receive the best rates we can find for your situation.
 And we’re available 24/7 to help you with any claims.

 Plus, we reward you for every dollar you spend with a PC Financial Mastercard®.

 When you pay your PC insurance premium with your PC Financial Mastercard®, you earn 2X the regular PC Optimum points – redeemable for free groceries, fashion and more at participating stores.
 Minimum redemption is 10,000 PC Optimum points (worth $10 in free rewards).

 Visit pcoptimum.ca for details and full store list.